- Academic Affairs

 Our mission is to increase access and advance student diversity, by recruiting high achieving, motivated undergraduates to the nation’s preeminent public liberal arts college.

-The Student Recruitment and Scholarship Programs office hosts programs and collaborates with other units to enhance prospective and new students’ LSA experience.
+The Student Recruitment office hosts programs and collaborates with other units to enhance prospective and new students’ LSA experience.
 Here are a few examples:

 We encourage high school students to participate in U-M summer programs to gain exposure to the university, Ann Arbor, and different fields of study.
 In particular, we partner with the Michigan Math & Science Scholars program, Earth Camp, Telluride Association Sophomore Seminars, and the Telluride Association Summer Program.